 With sUAS, there is no need for a large support facility.
 Instead, smaller centers and mobile operating equipment can be used for increase mobility, decreased cost, and to extend mission capability. sUAS, like their larger unmanned counterparts, require the operation of knowledgeable professionals.

-Embry-Riddle Worldwide’s College of Aeronautics currently offers an undergraduate minor and graduate specialization in UAS and has the expectation to expand as industry demands rise.
+Embry-Riddle Worldwide’s College of Aeronautics currently offers an undergraduate minor and a Master of Science in Unmanned Systems.
 Our faculty members bring UAS expertise directly to the classroom as they actively explore new uses, control interface improvements, and improvements to unmanned operations to ensure maximum safety.
 With their continued involvement in UAS development, College faculty are focused on providing students with the most relevant global innovations in UAS and involvement in this growing aerospace frontier.